dl3jop/PARST/README.md

 This is a WIP proof-of-concept test for a portable amateur satellite full-duplex system.
 A rtl-sdr is used for RX and an hamlib compatible Rig for TX (FT-818 in this case).
 The TLEs are parsed and matched against a list of desired satellites.
 The satnogs transmitter database is used as frequency lookup.
 Two externel rotary encoders might be used on a RPi to control the VFO and RIT of the system

 Notice: this project is Work-in-Progress.
-It has a lot of bugs and most ptobablly won't run out of the box.
+It has a lot of bugs and most probablly won't run out of the box.
 I'm working on it, but feel free to take part in the development!

 ## Setup
 There are some steps for the software to run: